in

 Most recipes make more tamales than you could possibly eat at one time, but the good news is that they store beautifully in the fridge for a few days or even in the freezer for a month or more.

-If you choose to freeze your extra tamales, make sure to defrost them in the fridge for at least overnight before reheating.
+It's essential to defrost frozen tamales in the fridge for at least overnight before reheating.

 How to Reheat Frozen Tamales in the Oven